AntoLC/next-express-graphQL/README.md

-# Project Start Next - React - Express - QraphQL - MongoBD - Docker - Sentry - Jest
+# Next - Express - GraphQL - Project all configured - You just have to start coding now

-Clean Install:
+Clean Install with:
-* With Next With React - one container
+* Next, React, Jest - one container
-* Express with Mongoose and GraphQL and Sentry - one container
+* Express, Mongoose, GraphQL, Sentry, Jasmine, Jest - one container
-* Jest on both
 * MongoDB - one container
 * mongo-express - one container
 * All Dockerised